madchicken/comelit-client/README.md

 2. vedo - a CLI to interact with Comelit Vedo Alarm
 3. comelit-sb - a CLI to interact with comelit Serial Bridge (https://pro.comelitgroup.com/product/20003101)

+## Installation

+To install this tool use the command:

+`npm install -g comelit-client@latest`

 ## Comelit CLI

 ## Vedo Alarm CLI